wisp-forest/docs/owo/config/getting-started.md

 ```

 ::: info Note for `Eclipse` and `VS Code` IDE users.
-If you are using one of this IDE's, you will need to do some additional configuration to get the generated class to register.
+If you are using one of these IDE's, you will need to do some additional configuration to get the generated class to register.
 In your build.gradle, add the following:
 ##### Eclipse:
 ```groovy